rencire/neovim-nix/README.md

 ./result/bin/nvim
 ```

-See `examples` folder for a sample project.
+See `examples` folder for more details.

 ### NUR